Pawtuckaway State Park

 Children (6-11): $2

 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Please be aware that many State Park areas and trail are not staffed during the off-season.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.

 Admission is $5 for adults; $2 for children ages 6-11; children ages 5 and under, NH residents ages 65 and older with a valid ID are admitted for free; season passes are also available.
 When the park is unstaffed during the off-season, donations are accepted through the day-use iron ranger.

 Discover the Power of Parks Programming

 Interpretive, nature-based programs will be offered at Pawtuckaway State Park all summer long as part of the Discover Power of Parks.
 Programs will be presented by Interpretive Ranger, Renee Harding in the park each week.
 Check out the Pawtuckaway program schedule for more information.
 All programs are free with paid park admission.
 No pre-registration is required.

 Camping at Pawtuckaway State Park

 Pawtuckaway State Park Campground lines the shore of beautiful Pawtuckaway Lake.
 The 192 sites are wooded and many provide views of the lake.
 Each campsite has an open fire ring, picnic table, flat areas for a tent, and a parking space.
 The bathhouses are equipped with running water, flush toilets, and 24 hour showers.
 There are no hook-ups at any of the campsites.
 The park also has a camp store where canoe and kayak rentals are available, as well as a public canoe and kayak launch.
 Five cabins are available; each sleeps six people, has electricity, and includes a fire ring and picnic table.
+Pets are not allowed in the campground or beach area of the park.
 Reservations made be made online through ReserveAmerica or by calling ReserveAmerica at 1-877-647-2757.
 Reservations for organized groups camping are required and should be made by calling ReserveAmerica at 1-877-647-2757.
 Pawtuckaway Campground Map / Pawtuckaway Campground Information/Policies